Grade 1 Supporting tests: a simple guide

 Stylistic stimulus

-- The examiner will play through a short stimulus on the piano twice
+- The examiner will play the stimulus through twice without repeats.

 Motivic stimulus